Performing Arts

 Stage Band

-Stage Band is an activity that is open to all students interested in learning and improving skills on their instruments with jazz standards and classic tunes.
+Stage Band is an activity that is open to all students interested in learning and improving skills on their instruments with popular music and song selections suggested by the group.
 The group rehearses once a week during co-curricular time.
 Stage Band performs at Goldsoundz* and an end-of-year assembly.

 Extra Performance Opportunities in the Upper School